stepanataccolade/docsv2/sources/ci_configure.md

 that all of these operations return a `0` exit code.
 Else the build will fail.

-## Retrying npm install
+## Retrying a command

-Sometimes npm install may fail due to the intermittent network issues and affects your build execution.
-To avoid this, **shippable_retry** will try to install the command again.
-It will check the return code of a command and if it is non-zero, then it will re-try to install up to three times.
+Sometimes, commands like `npm install` fail due to the intermittent network issues and this affects your build result.
+To avoid this, you can use `shippable_retry` in the yml to try the command up to 3 times if it returns a non-zero code.

-**shippable_retry** functionality is available for all default installation commands and it will re-try to install on failure.
-You can also use this functionality for any custom installation from external resources.
+`shippable_retry` functionality is available for all default installation commands.
+You can also use it for any custom installation from external resources.
 For example:

 ```
 before_install: